 The fiber content of the yarn and the stitch pattern of your knitting will often determine how you block your finished pieces.
 Below you’ll find instructions on wet blocking, which is my preferred method.

 Soak your knitted item in gentle wash per the yarn label instructions.
-If you have a Sweater Care Kit, you may choose to use the Eucalan Fabric Wash that comes with the kit.

-While your item is soaking, set up the surface that you will using for blocking.
+While your item is soaking, set up the surface that you will be using for blocking.
 If you’re using the Knitter’s Block, configure the tiles to accommodate your knitted item.

 Drain the water, then gently squeeze (don’t wring) your knitting and roll it in a towel to extract as much moisture as possible.
+We recommend our Super-Absorbent Towel for best results.

 Lay your damp knitting right-side up on the your blocking surface and gently nudge the piece to your finished measurements.